correctomatic/correction-API/README.md

 - Security roles
 - Use a more flexible system for sharing the exercises with the correctomatic processes

-This API is the entry point for launching corrections.
+This API is the entry point for managing the corrections.
 It provides and endpoint, `/grade`, that will upload the file to a shared folder and use BullMQ to create a correction task.
+It also provides endpoints for managing the assignments, the users and the API keys.

-Be careful, currently there is no security implemented: if someone has access to the API can run arbitrary containers in the server.
+API's swagger documentation is available in the `/docs` endpoint.

 ## Authentication